-Any ignition source that is retained on the list is assumed to start a fire with a given probability, which is based on plant fire event frequency statistics (see Attachment 4).
+Any ignition source that is retained on the list is assumed to start a fire with a given probability which is based on plant fire event frequency statistics (see Attachment 4).
 If no fire ignition sources exist in the area under investigation, then no fire scenarios can be developed, except for transient fires.
-Note that a transient fire, if the only possibility, should always be postulated even if administrative/combustible controls seem to preclude this possibility he following ignition sources:
+Note that a transient fire, if the only possibility, should always be postulated even if administrative/combustible controls seem to preclude this possibility.
+The following ignition sources should be considered:

-Fixed ignition sources: electrical , motors, and
+Fixed ignition sources: electrical enclosures, motors, and dry transformers

 Ignition sources that are susceptible to high energy arcing faults (HEAFs)

-Transient ignition sources: trash in a container, etc.
+Transient ignition sources: cardboard box with paper or polystyrene packing material, plastic tarp, trash in a metal or plastic container, etc.

 Combustible liquid fires: confined pool fires and unconfined spill fires